 On meeting days, participants aged 12 - 16 leave the building at break time to buy food and drinks.
+A 13-year-old participant adds you as a friend on facebook.

 You take a photograph during an event in a school, and upload it to the website.